-Working in collaboration with BAE Systems, Williams Advanced Engineering has unveiled a revolutionary cockpit simulator that will be used by leading aerospace engineers to develop the next generation of cockpit designs for future fast jets.
+Working in collaboration with BAE Systems, WAE has unveiled a revolutionary cockpit simulator that will be used by leading aerospace engineers to develop the next generation of cockpit designs for future fast jets.

 The state-of-the-art simulator is revealed in a timelapse video of the build, published today, which took place at the Williams facility in Oxfordshire ahead of delivery to BAE Systems’ world class training and simulation facility at Warton, Lancashire.